 - Carnivals – The biggest carnival in the region is La Cieba in Honduras.
 The streets fill with bright costumes and dancing, while bars and clubs burst with locals and tourists, all vying to soak up the party atmosphere.

 - Tour the museums – Most cities in the region are filled with museums, particularly those paying homage to the Mayan civilization.
 The Gold Museum in San José, Costa Rica is fascinating.
 For Mayan artifacts, head to the Copán Village Archaeology Museum.

 - Trek through the rainforests – Much of the region is covered in vast, humid, and stunning rainforest.
 A popular way to see these is to take a canopy tour, where you’ll be suspended on a zip-line and glide over the tops of the trees.
 The rainforests are filled with diverse wildlife, including howler monkeys, jaguars, lizards and tropical birds.
 There are plenty of trekking tours, and every country has a park that allows you to explore the vast jungles.

 - Take in the Nicoya Coast, Costa Rica – This is a beautiful peninsula riddled with quaint little towns and plenty of beaches.
 It is constantly sunny here, and there is lots to see and do.
-Some of the main attractions include: Barra Honda National Park, Isla Tortuga, scuba diving, and driving along the coast.
+Some of the main attractions include Barra Honda National Park, Isla Tortuga, scuba diving, and driving along the coast.
 My favorite town in this area is Santa Theresa.

 - Dive the Blue Hole – This place in Belize is part of the Lighthouse Reef system and near-perfect circular hole 480 feet deep.
 The water is almost completely motionless, so visibility is about 200 feet.

-- Antigua, Guatemala – Considered one of the best-preserved colonial cities in all of the Spanish America’s, Antigua is a major travel hot spot for backpackers.
+- Head to Antigua, Guatemala – Considered one of the best-preserved colonial cities in all of the Spanish America’s, Antigua is a major travel hot spot for backpackers.
 There are tons of pubs, restaurants, coffee shops, plenty of hostels, and even Spanish schools.